djanatyn/restart-penny/README.md

 ...
 ```

-Typing `!pennyplz` in Discord-Chat will execute `systemctl restart penny-redbot`.
+Typing `!pennyplz` in Discord chat will execute `systemctl restart penny-redbot`.

 No other functionality is supported.